To protect the health and safety of staff, practitioners and the broader community, our teams are now working remotely.

 Categories of building practitioner

-The Building Regulations 2018 defines eight categories of building practitioner:
+The Building Act 2018 defines eight categories of building practitioner in Victoria.
+Each category has specific requirements for:

 - Building Surveyor